-12.2.1 Where text messaging is implemented in the network, the Short Message Service (SMS) shall be used.
+- 12.2.1 Where text messaging is implemented in the network, the Short Message Service (SMS) shall be used.
+(M) - 12.2.2 The maximum length of an un-concatenated message segment shall be 160 characters.
+A message can include several segments, in which case the maximum limit is 153 characters per segment7.
 (M)